 Potential drawbacks of private health insurance

-The fact that less than half of Australians have private health insurance hospital cover in place (according to figures from the private health insurance regulator APRA from December 2018) suggests that many people decide that for them, the benefits of private health insurance don’t currently outweigh the disadvantages.
+Around half of Australians have private health insurance in place.
+According to APRA’s quarterly private health insurance statistics for May 2020, 43.8% of the population have hospital cover and 53.2% of the population have extras cover.
+This suggests that many people decide that, for them, the benefits of private health insurance don’t currently outweigh the disadvantages.
 In fact, APRA has warned that by 2022 only a handful of insurers could be left standing.

 Here are some of the reasons why people might decide not to take out private health insurance.